minektur/cast-photo-saver/README.md

   * javascript instead of css?
   * transcode images to lower res on the fly
   * load pre-rendered html5 snippets?
+  * turn the whole thing into hardware accelerated stream?
+  * 3d transforms?
+  * requestanimationframe magic on my own?

 ## still left